IssueGuard: Real-Time Secret Leak Prevention Tool for GitHub Issue Reports: Introduction and Related Work

 Existing research on secret detection has largely targeted source code \cite{meli2019bad, sinha2015detecting, saha2020secrets, feng2022automated, basak2023comparative}.
 Early approaches relying on regular expressions and entropy-based heuristics \cite{meli2019bad} often suffer from high false positive rates due to a lack of contextual understanding.
 While more recent machine learning-based approaches have moderately improved performance \cite{saha2020secrets, feng2022automated}, an effective detection model does not necessarily translate into a practical, preventative solution.
 Current platforms like GitHub and GitLab offer secret scanning, but these typically occur \textit{after} submission or within CI/CD pipelines \cite{trufflehog2, gitleaks2}.
 This reactive approach leaves developers vulnerable to exposing secrets in public logs before remediation can occur.
 Furthermore, conventional scanners like TruffleHog often generate high rates of false positives, leading to developer alert fatigue.
 Crucially, no existing tool provides real-time feedback within the issue-writing interface itself across these major platforms.

 To bridge this gap, we present \textsc{IssueGuard}, a browser-based tool that brings real-time secret detection directly into the issue editors of GitHub and GitLab.
 Building on the contextual classification framework by Ahmed et al. \cite{ahmed2025secretbreachpreventionsoftware}, \textsc{IssueGuard} employs a two-stage pipeline: extracting candidates via regex and classifying them using a fine-tuned CodeBERT model.
 This approach significantly reduces false positives (achieving 92.70\% F1-score \cite{ahmed2025secretbreachpreventionsoftware}) leveraging contextual understanding and provides immediate, in-browser warnings as developers type, preventing leaks before they are posted.

-The main contributions of this work are: \begin{enumerate} \item We introduce \textsc{IssueGuard}, a Chrome extension that integrates a transformer-based secret detection model into GitHub and GitLab interfaces, enabling real-time, pre-submission leak prevention. \item We conduct a comprehensive usability study with 50 participants, demonstrating the tool's effectiveness and smooth integration into developer workflows. \end{enumerate}
+While our prior work introduced the foundational classification pipeline and evaluated its theoretical accuracy offline, \textsc{IssueGuard} focuses on the practical engineering required to operationalize that model.
+In addition to the browser extension, IssueGuard also supports GitHub/Gitlab CLI, enabling similar pre-submission checks in non-browser workflows.
+The main contributions of this work are: \begin{enumerate} \item We introduce \textsc{IssueGuard}, a tool that integrates a transformer-based secret detection model into GitHub and GitLab (with Chrome extension and CLI support) to enable real-time, pre-submission leak prevention via server-side asynchronous processing, caching for latency optimizations, while maintaining usability through highlighting and client-side debouncing. \item We conduct a comprehensive usability study with 50 participants, demonstrating the tool's effectiveness and smooth integration into developer workflows. \end{enumerate}

 The rest of the paper is organized as follows.
 Section~\ref{sec:methodology} describes the system architecture.
 Section~\ref{sec:evaluation} assesses model effectiveness, real-time latency, and usability and Section~\ref{sec:conclusion} concludes the paper.